 Reading Borough residents who turned 60 on or before 5 April 2010 are entitled to a free bus pass on all local buses in the Reading urban area between 9.30am and 11pm, Monday to Friday and anytime at weekends and on bank holidays.
 Residents who turn 60 on or after 6 April 2010 should check eligibility.

 Passes are not valid on football or rugby buses.

 You can apply to replace a pass if it is lost or damaged.
-The replacement fee is £10; it will be £12.50 from 01 June 2021.
+The replacement fee is £12.50.
 If your pass was stolen and you have a valid crime reference number (CRN) from Thames Valley Police, you can apply for a free replacement.

 Reading Borough residents who cannot hold a driver’s license on medical grounds or with limited mobility can apply for a disability bus pass (Access Pass).
 You may use your pass at any time on weekdays, weekends and bank holidays and you may also be able to travel for free on Readibus if you meet their eligibility criteria.
 Carers may also qualify for free bus travel as a companion (Access Companion Pass).

 For more information on concessionary bus passes please call 0118 937 3767 or use our online enquiry form.